Mick2nd/Katex-Input-Helper/README.md

    5. Some MathJax expressions are not supported in Katex and removed for this reason
 5. But most components are left as is and the external appearance is preserved

-As You can see, this software is feature rich and alleviates the creation of formluae.
+As You can see, this software is feature rich and alleviates the creation of formulae.
 My hope is one will get further support by the integration into *Joplin* as a plugin.

 This software is available on the net [here](https://visualmatheditor.equatheque.net/VisualMathEditor.html?runLocal&codeType=Latex&encloseAllFormula=false&style=aguas&localType=en_US) and You can view at it to get an impression.